01 of 07

 You may want to use a pin or needle to mark the center of the fabric as a reference for before you put it in the hoop.
 This will allow you to make sure your fabric is in the middle.Continue to 4 of 7 below.

 Loosen the Outer Ring

 Loosen the screw adjuster on the outer ring.
 The looser the better.
 Just don't loosen it so much that the screw comes completely off the ring.
 You want to make sure that the hoop is loose enough to pull over the fabric but not so loose that you will lose the screw.Continue to 5 of 7 below.

 Sandwich the Fabric Between the Rings

 Place the outer ring over the inner ring sandwiching the fabric between the rings.This may be a bit difficult to do if your fabric is very thick.
 If that's the case, you can loosen the screw a bit more.
 If you are still having problems, you may need to switch to a Q-Snap or frame to hold your fabric.Continue to 6 of 7 below.

 Once the fabric is centered, tighten the adjustment screw slightly.
 Tighten the screw as far as it can go without stripping it or breaking the hoop or having the fabric slip.Continue to 7 of 7 below.

 The Fabric is in the Hoop

-Now that your fabric is centered and in place and tight in the hoop, You are ready to stitch your project.
+Now that your fabric is centered and tight in the hoop, you are ready to stitch your project.
 Again, how you want to stitch is totally up to you.
 Some like to start from the left to the right (like reading a book) while the more traditional and widely known way is to mark the middle and start from there.
-There is not a right or wrong way, just the way that feels most comfortable to you.
+There's no right or wrong way—just the way that feels most comfortable to you.